michaelxiao16/HackGT6/README.md

 ### An Alexa skill for use by students who use Canvas.

-Invoke this skill with "Ask Buzz"
+Invoke this skill with "Ask CollegeAgenda"

 Available commands include:
-* Ask Buzz what is my name
+* Ask CollegeAgenda what is my name?
-* Ask Buzz what classes am I taking
+* Ask CollegeAgenda what classes am I taking?
-* Ask Buzz what are my grades
+* Ask CollegeAgenda what are my grades?
-* Ask Buzz what assignments do I have
+* Ask CollegeAgenda what assignments do I have?
-* Ask Buzz what quizzes do I have
+* Ask CollegeAgenda what quizzes do I have?
-* Ask Buzz what is my grade in English
+* Ask CollegeAgenda what is my grade in English?
-* Ask Buzz what assignments do I have in Physics
+* Ask CollegeAgenda what assignments do I have in Physics?
 * And more

 ### Text updates

-Utilizes Amazon's pinpoint to send text updates on:
+Utilizes Amazon's Pinpoint to send text updates on:
 * Grade Changes
 * New Assignments
 * New Quizzes